This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

-She missed school the next day in order to get her broken wrist, a cracked rib, and several gashes in various places stitched up.
-Of course, her mother threw a hissy fit, the kids were expelled, and Jasmine made another vow, while hiding in the safety of her closet that night, to shut her stupid, useless mouth more often.
+She missed school the next day in order to tend to her broken wrist, cracked rib, and various gashes.
+Of course, her mother threw a hissy fit, the kids were expelled, and Jasmine made another vow to shut her stupid, useless mouth more often.

-Saturday morning, the day after the boys had been officially exiled, Jasmine once more fled the house via a window in order to escape the TV blaring, the brothers yelling, and the vacuum humming; it was time to get some much-needed peace.
+Saturday morning, the day after the boys had been officially exiled, Jasmine once more fled the house via a window in order to escape her step father watching TV as though he were deaf and her brothers yelling.
 She pocketed some change she had found around the dryer and under the couch cushions before she left.
 The day was bitingly cold, and she whimpered as the air stung her bruised face.

 The boy’s puffy-eyed glare turned her blood cold.
 She knew his face all too well.
 How could she forget?
-He had been the one to send the first punch into her face.
+He had been the one who had sent the first punch into her face.

 “Watch it,” he snarled, before looking up.
 Then his expression flashed with horrifying recognition. ”You!"

-Jasmine rolled off his lap and scrambled back like a crab—too fast, and cried out as her broken wrist crumpled beneath her, cast or not.
-Just as she collapsed, she heard the boy yelp as he slipped and landed with a loud ‘smack’ of his back hitting cement.
+Jasmine rolled off his lap, scrambled back like a crab and slipped as her casted arm hit ice.
+The boy yelp as he also slipped and landed with a loud ‘smack’ of his back hitting cement.

 A squeaky junker car trundled past.
-No one noticed them as they lay in the street like fallen soldiers.
+But no one noticed them as they lay in the street like fallen soldiers.